eclipse-zenoh/zenoh-pico/include/zenoh-pico/collections/README.md

 > * `_ZP_REMOVE` relies on `remove_at`, which is provided by the hash maps and by both
 >   the heap and static vectors.
 The predicate must not have side effects that modify
 >   the collection.
-> * Because bit vector provide only const version of `at`, only the const iteration helpers
+> * Because bit vector provides only const version of `at`, only the const iteration helpers
 >   (`_ZP_CONST_FOREACH`, `_ZP_CONST_FIND`, `_ZP_CONST_IT_FIND`) are directly compatible
 >   with bit vector.